roby70/BlazorWASMHostedConfiguration/Readme.md

 # Manage Blazor WASM configuration

-In this repository you'll find a sample about managing the configuration of a Blazor WASM application providing settings from the server side.
+In this repository you'll find a sample about managing the configuration of a Blazor WASM application providing settings from the server side, so that at deploy time changes could be applied to client settings.

+In particular I was interested in applying settings from the docker container variables, such as API uri and related settings.

+The project include a working sample where Blazor WASM application (hosted in ASP.NET server) retrieve settings from both appsettings.json file, included in client project, and from a *virtual* appsettings.server.json file provided by the host ASP.NET server.

 ## Why getting configuration from the host server